 - Anyone who wants to transfer high-interest debt

 - Someone who doesn’t want to pay an annual fee

-- Someone who wants 0% intro APR for 18 months to make a large purchase
+- Someone who wants an APR of 0% for 18 months to make a large purchase

 Who Should Pass: